 We however argue that the presence of culture factories (i.e. key players and hubs in the cultural economy like publishers, fashion firms, a great museum, movies and music producers, etc.), local system of cultural industries (i.e. medium and small sized firms that often represent the backbone of the cultural economy of a place) and micro-business services (i.e. small independent production companies and service providers that support both intangible and tangible components of cultural production) is not per se a sufficient condition for local development.
 In order to become a dominant center in the national and international landscape, a creative atmosphere must permeate the productive milieu.
-The creative atmosphere thus represents the fourth building block for a comprehensive model of local development is the result of the interaction of the four elements.
+The creative atmosphere thus represents the fourth building block for a comprehensive model of local development based on cultural industries that goes beyond the notion of cultural districts.
+Culture-based local development is the result of the interaction of the four elements.
 As the creative atmosphere represents the quality and intensity of relations, understanding the network structure of local systems of cultural production is particularly relevant.
 Networks of specialized and complementary producers, together with their associated labor markets, tend to generate flows of positive externalities captured through both the agglomerative trends of new firms in the local economy or expanding the network with the creation of new links to external actors and markets, as we tested in the case studies of the Region of Piedmont and of the Province of Ferrara, in Italy.